We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 P.S.
 Nope, Rembrandt did not paint John Snow here, nor the wights and white walkers 😀

 The Rijksmuseum is pretty large, so you would certainly need a couple of hours to see everything.
 We mainly stuck to the paintings and the model ships, which were incredibly intricate and beautiful!
-This gorgeous building is not all about its outside looks, it definitely has a lot to offer inside, so don’t miss it when visiting the to best things to see in Amsterdam.
+This gorgeous building is not all about its outside looks, it definitely has a lot to offer inside, so don’t miss it when visiting the to best things to do in Amsterdam in September.
 Get your skip-the-line ticket here!

 6. Vondelpark in Amsterdam in September